Dina-Hosny/Transform-and-Clean-Data-with-Python/README.md

 # Transorm and Clean Data with Python
-Python code that extract data from Excel file, clean and transform it, then load it into a Pandas DataFrame
+Python code that extracts data from an Excel file, cleans and transforms it, then loads it into a Pandas DataFrame

 ## Problem Description: